mochajs/mocha/docs/index.md

 [Growl][] was an early notification system implementation for OS X and Windows, hence, the name of Mocha's `--growl` option.

+Once enabled, when your root suite completes test execution, a desktop notification should appear informing you whether your tests passed or failed.

+### Node-based notifications

 In order to use desktop notifications with the command-line interface (CLI), you **must** first install some platform-specific prerequisite software.
 Instructions for doing so can be found [here](https://github.com/mochajs/mocha/wiki/Growl-Notifications).